 Thank-you for purchasing our Record Restoration System!
-You will realize between 1.5 to 5 dB gain of signal to your phono stage over floor from your cartridge after restoring your records.
+You will realize between 1.5 to 4+ dB gain of signal to your phono stage over floor from your cartridge after restoring your records.
 This varies based on the provenance of the record.
-WE DO NOT IUST CLEAN, WE RESTORE!
-About Records: Records are precious and many are one of a kind and are irreplaceable.
+WE DO NOT JUST CLEAN, WE RESTORE!
+About Records: Records are precious, many are one of a kind and are irreplaceable.
 No matter how you store and play your records they inevitably will require care and maintenance.
 When playing records, dust particles and contaminants that have settled on the record will eventually find their way into the grooves.
 As the record is played, they will also build up on the stylus as the tone arm moves across the record and "dull" the sound.
-The heat of the needle has been found to micro-weld the dust in the grooves, hence our process and to remove the release agent, hidden inside micro-welded dust and thus in its removal we minimize these unwanted pops and clicks.
+OUR DISCOVERY: The heat of the needle has been found to micro-weld the dust into the record's release agent that coats the records.
+CAÚSING POPS!
+Our revolutionary Patented and Patents Pending process removes the release agent from new or vintage pressings this by way of multiple cycles in our KA-RC-1.
+Once removed, we minimize those unwanted pops and clicks.
+The needle makes proper contact with the detail of the original pressing, less re-AFTER KIRMUSS: